-Robyn Henderson-Espinoza, Ph.D, is Public Theologian in Residence at Faith Matters Network in Nashville, Tenn., and Visiting Scholar, Vanderbilt University Divinity School.
+Robyn Henderson-Espinoza, Ph.D, is Director of Public Theology Initiatives at Faith Matters Network in Nashville, Tenn., and Visiting Scholar, Vanderbilt University Divinity School.
 Follow them on Twitter at @irobyn.

 Posts By This Author